faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 - Acceptance Criteria: Third tile on home screen; list of movements with timestamps.

 #### US-008: As a user, I want to quickly move assets between locations so that I can efficiently relocate inventory.
-- Acceptance Criteria: Quick scan button on home screen; scan barcode, select location, enter condition, confirm move.
+- Acceptance Criteria: Quick scan button on home screen; scan barcode/RFID, select location, enter condition, confirm move.

+#### US-009: As a user, I want to scan RFID tags so that I can use contactless asset tracking.
+- Acceptance Criteria: RFID scanning option in scan dialogs; same asset ID as barcode; maintains all existing workflows.

 ### Non-Functional Requirements
 - **Performance**: App should load data quickly (<2s for lists).
-- **Usability**: Intuitive UI with Material3 design.
+- **Usability**: Intuitive UI with Material3 design, dual scanning options.
 - **Security**: No sensitive data; local storage only.
 - **Compatibility**: Android API 23+.
 - **Reliability**: Error handling with user feedback via toasts/snackbars.
+- **RFID Compatibility**: Support for standard RFID frequencies (13.56MHz for NFC).

 ---

-## Technical Documentation
+## Technical Documentation V2

 ### Architecture Overview
 The application follows Clean Architecture principles with separation into layers: